-- UWHC is committed to promoting Funded Community Partners' programs and services to the community.
+- i.
+UWHC is committed to promoting Funded Community Partners' programs and services to the community.
 For UWHC to effectively communicate and market those programs and services, Funded Community Partners will be expected to: - 1.
 Use the current UW logo provided by UWHC on annual reports and any other appropriate printed materials. - 2.
 Use the current UW logo provided by UWHC on all websites. - 3.
-Do not include the UW logo on solicitations, event invitations or social media sites. - 4.
-Display a sign provided by UWHC in a prominent place on the agency's premises.

-c.
-2-1-1 Information & Referral Line - Agencies receiving UWHC program funding should list programs on the NC 2-1-1 information and referral line, and provide annual program updates when requested by NC 2-1-1.
+Do not include the UW logo on solicitations, event invitations or social media sites. - c.
+2-1-1 Information & Referral Line Agencies receiving UWHC program funding should list programs on the NC 2-1-1 information and referral line, and provide program updates when requested by NC 2-1-1 or as needed to keep their information on the database up to date.
 Agencies should have NC 2-1-1 cards available for clients; the cards will be provided to all funded community partners by UWHC.
 Agencies are encouraged to include the NC 2-1-1 logo on their websites.